 Observations are identified as hotspots if the observed number of space-time neighbors at that location exceeds the expected number.
 This means that every observation in the dataset is assigned a p-value that determines whether it is a significant locus of space-time interaction.
 From a graph theoretic perspective, the number of space-time neighbors for a unit is the number of incident edges for that node, with the graph being formed as the intersection of two other graphs: one for temporal neighbors and one for spatial neighbors. p-values for each node are determined as the probability of exceeding the number of incident edges in the space-time graph given the number of incident edges in each of the temporal and spatial graphs for that unit under the assumption of no space-time interaction.

-Since we can use either computational/permutation-based inference or an analyical approximation, we can also use the analytical p-values to defined hotspots
+Since we can use either computational/permutation-based inference or an analytical approximation, we can also use the analytical p-values to define hotspots

 Code